valentynkt/BackendGarden/content/Mind-Llama/Quest3.md

 ### Script

-> I don't know if people can see this, but this is incredible.
+> This is incredible.
 The realism here is incredible.
 > - Lex Clip

+By 2025, ev

+> Lex: And it doesn't feel akward to be really close to you.
+> Zuck: No it does.
+I actually moved you back.
+You were like right here (gestures with hands).